Deducteam/isabelle_dedukti/README.md

 bash ../kocheck.sh
 ```

 ## What was tested?

-  * Building: HOL until Complex_Main, except Quickchecks, Record, Nunchaku and Nitpick (it seems Quickchecks is unsound and should be avoided anyway).
-Time: about 47 minutes.
-  * Translating/writing: same as above, both for lambdapi and dedukti.
-Time: about 26 minutes for lp, and the same for dk.
-  * Checking: No error was found until Transfer but memory blew up with lambdapi.
-Goes all the way with dkcheck or kocheck.
-Time: about 3 minutes with kocheck -j 7, and about 10 minutes with dkcheck.
+The whole HOL session can be exported and checked:
+  * `isabelle dedukti_root HOL`: 2s
+  * `isabelle build -b HOL`: 47 minutes
+  * `isabelle dedukti_session HOL`: 26 minutes
+  * `bash kocheck.sh`: 3 minutes
+  * `bash dkcheck.sh`: 10 minutes
+  * `lambdapi check Complex_Main.lp`: out of memory
+  * `lambdapi check HOL_Nat.lp`: 2 minutes

 ## Known issues

-  * Bit_operations are slow to build because of the way they are defined compared to some simplification rules in Parity.
-Not fixed.
-  * Presburger is slow to build because of the examples at the end.
-Not fixed.
   * In a database associated with a given theory, there might be proofs labelled from another theory.
 Fix: those proofs are not too many so they are just translated in this theory.
-  * Somehow, the databases for Nat and Sum_type use proofs from Product_Type while they are independent in the dependency graph.
+  * Somehow, the databases for `Nat` and `Sum_type` use proofs from `Product_Type` while they are independent in the dependency graph.
 Fix: add explictly the connection in the dependency graph.
-  * Quickcheck_random fails to build (it is actually unsound).
-Fix: remove it from the dependency graph (together with other theories).

 ## Project structure

-- `ast.scala` defines the AST of the exported material.
-It is common for dedukti and lambdapi, and is a (very) strict subset of the ASTs of these languages
+- `ast.scala` provides an AST common to Dedukti and Lambdapi (it is strict subset of these languages)
-- `translate.scala` translates from Isabelle/Pure to the common dedukti/lambdapi AST
+- `translate.scala` translates Isabelle/Pure to the common Dedukti and Lambdapi AST
-- `writers.scala` writes out either dedukti output or lambdapi output
+- `writers.scala` writes out an AST to either Dedukti or Lambdapi code
-- `importer.scala` wraps the previous files into an Isabelle component, defining the CLI and interacting with other components.
-[Jeremy]: Note it has been changed a lot.
-It will now create one file by session, because it is expected to be ran on a single-theory session.
-However, the ancestor of this session does not need to be Pure, and nothing from previous theories will be translated.
-- `generator.scala` wraps the previous files into an Isabelle component, creating a ROOT file, building, calling the translator and postprocessing the output file
-- `tools.scala` defines the `isabelle dedukti_import` and `isabelle dedukti_generate` command-line tools, which is registered via `services` in `etc/build.props`
+- `exporter.scala` provides the isabelle command `dedukti_theory`
+- `generator.scala` provides the Isabelle command `dedukti_session`
+- `rootfile.scala` provides the Isabelle command `dedukti_root`

-## Isabelle development and browsing of sources
+## Browsing and modifying Isabelle sources

-* Note: Without proper IDE support Isabelle sources are very hard to
+Without proper IDE support Isabelle sources may be very hard to read
-  read and write.
-(Emacs or vi are not a proper IDE.)
+and write.

 * Isabelle/ML: use Isabelle/jEdit and open ML files (with their proper
   `.thy` file opened as well), but for Isabelle/Pure a special